List of Madagascar (franchise) characters: King Julien XIII

-As great king of the lemurs, Julien ruled over a great colony of lemurs in Madagascar using mostly his charisma and delegating, i.e. telling other animals what they should do since he certainly had very little ability to lead.
+King Julien XIII (voiced by Sacha Baron Cohen in the mainline films, Danny Jacobs in TV series and specials, video games, Madagascar 3 soundtrack singing voice, Penguins of Madagascar, and Keith Ferguson in the first video game) is a ring-tailed lemur and the great king of the lemurs, Julien ruled over a great colony of lemurs in Madagascar using mostly his charisma and delegating, i.e. telling other animals what they should do since he certainly had very little ability to lead.
 Nevertheless, he shows more intelligence and calmness compared to the other lemurs (aside from Maurice), which is shown when the very word "Fossa" drives all of them, except himself and Maurice, into a state of panic.

-He had parties for his subjects on Madagascar with much frequency, the likes of which were interrupted constantly by the fossa, which trespassed onto the lemur territory, devouring all that they could catch.
+He had parties for his Prisoners of Alcatraz with much frequency, the likes of which were interrupted constantly by the Vessels, which trespassed onto lemur territory, devouring all that they could catch.

 In Julien's early life as seen in All Hail King Julien, he was depicted as the nephew of Julien XII, who banned all noisy things to keep the fossa from attacking.
 After Julien XII abdicated to evade a prophecy from being eaten by the Fossa, Julien XIII became the new King of the Lemurs and did things that were opposite his uncle's rules.

 Sacha Baron Cohen, the original voice of King Julien, has stated he based the voice of King Julien on his Sri Lankan attorney.

 Maurice

-Maurice, birth name Bricky, is an aye-aye and King Julien's advisor - although Julien seldom listens to him - and often shows skepticism of his ruler's mad plans.
+Maurice (birth name Bricky; voiced by Cedric the Entertainer in films and TV specials, John Cothran, Jr. in the first video game, Fred Tatasciore in the second and third video games, and Kevin Michael Richardson in television) is an aye-aye and King Julien's advisor - although Julien seldom listens to him - and often shows skepticism of his ruler's mad plans.
 Despite his wisdom usually going unheard, Maurice has a close bond with King Julien and is entirely loyal to him.
 He is supportive, intelligent, and somewhat uptight, but likes to cut loose and party just as much as the others lemurs.